 - Aggravated Assault on Law Enforcement Officer, Firefighter, etc. § 784.07(2)(c), Fla.
 Stat.

 - Aggravated Assault on Person 65 Years of Age or Older § 784.08(2)(b), Fla.
 Stat.

 - Assault on Person 65 Years of Age or Older § 784.08(2)(d), Fla.
 Stat.

 Basic assault becomes felonious assault when the above elements are carried out with the intent to commit a felony or are carried out with the use of a deadly weapon.
 In addition, intent to kill is not required to prove aggravated assault.

 The Florida Jury Instructions define "deadly weapon" as a weapon that has the potential to kill or cause great bodily harm.
 Some examples of a deadly weapon include the following:

 Aggravated assault is a third-degree felony, punishable by up to five (5) years in prison and up to $5,000 fines.

 The most common defenses to both assault and battery charges are self-defense and consent.
-If an individual consents to such assaultive conduct like wrestling for example, which includes taunting or aggressive sports where such behavior is normal, then a victim cannot later claim assault.
+If a person consents to such assaultive conduct like during a wrestling match for example, then a victim cannot later claim assault.
+Consenting to assaultive conduct also occurs during aggressive sports where such behavior is normal.